ParthivSecure/ParthivSecure.github.io/_projects/Autonomous Navigation & Stability Robot/index.md

 <div style="height: 1.25rem;"></div>

-## ⚖️ Balance System
+## Balance System
 - Used **GY-521 (MPU6050)** gyroscope for tilt detection
-- Implemented threshold-based corrections
+- Calculated beam angle with the IMU feedback
-- Adjusted motor outputs to maintain stability on beam
+- Adjusted motor outputs to maintain a central position on the beam

 <div style="height: 1.25rem;"></div>

-## 🛠️ Bill of Materials (BOM)
+## Bill of Materials (BOM)

 | ITEM | COMPONENT | QTY | NOTES |
 |----------|----------|----------|----------|